Now that you've set up your events in their spreadsheet, it's time to move on to tickets!

 *Required.
 This is the price of the particular ticket at hand.
-If you do not have this information, simply put 0.
+If you do not have this information, put 0.
 Remember - event imports do not touch, create, or affect transactions.
-We ask this information so that if you will be registering people for the event via Novi in the future, this is already there.
+We ask for this information so that if you will be registering people for the event via Novi in the future, this is already there.

 This is the QuickBooks Item that the ticket will be attached to, so if you have people register for the event in the future, the system knows where the money goes.
 This can be added or updated inside of Novi later.
 This is mainly only used for tickets on events that have not happened yet.

-If you track Continuing Education Units, simply add a column to your spreadsheet called CEUs and add the value of how many credits this particular ticket is worth.
-Note, we cannot currently change the name of this field.
+If you track Continuing Education Units, add a column to your spreadsheet called CEUs and add the value of how many credits this particular ticket is worth.

 You may add columns to this spreadsheet to represent any custom fields that you need to import relating to events.
 (To clarify - only events that you are importing.
 You can always add new custom fields later.)